 Criteria for Selection

-Proposals will be judged on their ability to engage the local or regional alumni network on a substantive topic or issue of relevance to the transatlantic community.
+Proposals will be judged on their ability to engage the local or regional alumni network on one of the four thematical areas.
 Special consideration will be given to proposals demonstrating collaboration efforts across the Atlantic.
 Proposals should include details of matching funds or resources equivalent to the amount to be provided by GMF.
 Particular attention will be given to innovative or creative proposals that break new ground for the alumni network.
 Proposals submitted jointly by groups of alumni, or that ensure a high level of participation by a wide range of GMF stakeholders, will receive higher marks.
 GMF will make all final decisions and will feature winning proposals on its website.

 Resources Offered and Requirements

-Winning submissions will be awarded mini-grants in the range of up to $5,000.
+Winning submissions will be awarded mini-grants in the range of up to 5,000 USD.
 This amount can also be used as seed money to secure additional support from other institutions.
-It is also possible to apply for a multi-year project (up to three years) where awards will be paid at a decreasing ratio.
-Therefore, we encourage winning proposals to seek local partnership and the leveraging of resources equivalent to the amount invested by GMF.
-These resources may take the form of matching funds from a local business, the donation of event space from a local vendor, or the contribution of resources by the local community.
-Events and projects using the funds must be executed between October 2017 and May 2018.
-GMF will offer winning teams support from its headquarters to publicize the initiative among the alumni community.
-Winners will be asked to give regular updates on the project development and hand in a mid-term and a final report, and are encouraged to blog about their projects during the execution.
+Therefore, we encourage winning proposals to seek local partnership and the leveraging of resources in addition to the amount invested by GMF.
+These resources may take the form of matching funds from a local business or foundations, donations of event space from local vendors, or contributions of resources by the local community.
+Events and projects using the funds must be executed by May 2019.
+GMF will offer winning teams support from its headquarters to publicize the initiative and invite other alumni to join.
+Winners will be asked to give regular updates on the project development and hand in a final report.
+They are also encouraged to share through social media about their projects during the execution.
 Payment of the awarded amount will be made directly to the winners in the form of a grant.
 The winners of the 2019-2020 cycle will participate in the 2020 GMF Triennial Transatlantic Leaders Retreat to showcase their work.
 As such we want to ask all applicants to budget in their proposals $750 costs for accommodation at the retreat.